plone/Products.PloneOrg/README.txt

 ============

 This is the plone.org site package and corresponding buildout.
 It is used to power http://plone.org.
-It is also a great buildut for working on developing Plone.org centric products such as PloneSoftwareCenter, PloneHelpCenter, and PloneServicesCenter.
+It is also a great buildout for working on developing Plone.org centric products such as PloneSoftwareCenter, PloneHelpCenter, and PloneServicesCenter.